synapsestudios/fetch-client/README.md

 ##### JWT

-The JWT plugin sets the JSON web token in the request's Authorization header and emits AUTH_EXPIRED or AUTH_FAILED events on 401 responses.
+The JWT plugin sets the JSON web token in the request's Authorization header.

 ```
 import { JwtPlugin } from '@synapsestudios/fetch-client';